sd1810/Intuit/README.md

 - **Producer**: Generates items and places them in a shared queue
 - **Consumer**: Retrieves items from the queue and processes them
-- **StartSignal**: Ensures consumers wait until at least one item is produced
 - **Main**: Orchestrates the producer-consumer system with user input

 #### Running the Producer-Consumer Project